studenthealth [at] ucollege [dot] edu (Tammy Adams, RN)

 Location and Hours

 The Student Health Office is located in the southwest corner of the basement of the Dick Building, Room 06.
-The office hours and phone number are as follows:
+Health office hours listed below are for the academic year only and are closed during all vacations per the Union Collge school calendar.

 |Holidays and Breaks:||Closed|